 • Receives and processes approved Purchase Requisition forms for equipment installment purchases, leases and rentals.

-• Provides information as requested, to prepare the economic analysis, to the Office of Fixed Assets.
+• Provides information as requested, to prepare the economic analysis, to the Office of Financial Reporting.

-• Provides information to the Office of Fixed Asset Accounting to determine if a lease is a capital or operating lease.
+• Provides information to the Office of Financial Reporting to determine if a lease is a capital or operating lease.

 • Retains written justification for leasing an item when the economic analysis results suggest an outright purchase or an installment purchase.
 (For example, a rapid change in technology or the vendor will not pass title.)